ProNeverFake/kios/README.md

 The node **tactician** construct the action with the corresponding context.
 It receives the switch action request from the node **tree_node** and generate the action context, then asks the node **commander** to send the command.

+- member object: paramclerk, which read, write the action parameters from/into a json file in workspace directory.
 - Provide the service `switch_action_service` with `SwitchAcitionRequest.srv`.
-- Determine the action parameter in `generate_command_context()`.
+- fetch the action node's parameters from paramclerk by calling `generate_command_context()`.

 For developer:

-- The skill currently used in mios is BBGeneralSkill, in which all necessary `create_motion_primitive()` methods are collected and invoked according to the received action context.
-The action nodes in the behavior_tree library can now just generate the corresponding motion primitives context (one action node for one motion primitive), then wrap it into BBGeneralSkill context, and finally into GeneralTask context.
-Therefore, it is quite straightforward how to invoke an existing skill for specific purposes (instead of BBGeneralSkill which is a general skill) to realize the "skill" layer in the robot task planning system.
+- The skill currently used in mios is NOT BBGeneralSkill ANYMORE.
+The action nodes in the behavior_tree library should all have their own corresponding skill (only one) in mios.
+Multiple action nodes in kios can be mapped to the same skill in mios (e.g. the tool_load and tool_unload, because the only difference is to open or close the gripper.).

+- For skills available please see kios_skill in mios (BBbranch)

 ---

 ##### **commander**
+Server Node

 The node **commander** manages the websocket connection with mios Port.
 It receives the command request from the node **tactician** and send it to mios websocket server.